 - …and there are many more older notes in the mailing list archives.
 Please lend a hand by adding links and summaries for them.

-You can access the old website to get at old content.
+You can access a static archive of the old website to get at old content.
 However, all the functionality of that old site has now been replaced with this wiki, Calgator and ePDX.